-Construction of Stage 2 of the GWR scheme was due to be completed by the end of 2019, with commissioning and testing in 2020.
-In Stage 2, injection of treated wastewater into the Leederville and Yarragadee aquifers will occur further north, in Wanneroo and Neerabup.
+Construction of Stage 2 of the GWR scheme was completed in 2019, with commissioning and testing continuing through 2020.
+Stage 2 injection of treated wastewater into the Leederville and Yarragadee aquifers will occur further north, in Wanneroo and Neerabup.
 This location will provide broader benefits to groundwater-dependent ecosystems, including wetlands, as there is greater connection between the deep and Superficial aquifers in this area.
 This was one of the major reasons why this injection location was chosen for Stage 2 of the scheme.